northbright/genandroidmk/README.md

    abs path of APK and `Android.mk` will be outputed in the same folder
 * `<app name>`
    It will be used to set `LOCAL_MODULE` in `Android.mk`
-   if it's not set, `LOCAL_MODULE` will be set to the APK name by default.
+   if it's not set, `LOCAL_MODULE` will be set to the APK name(without ".apk") by default.

 ###### Choose CPU Arch of native libraries:
 If the APK contains multi-arch native libraries, you will be asked to select one arch: